williamweckl/star_wars_api/README.md

 Besides of the benefits of the Elixir language, there is no silver bullet.
 Elixir is a very performant and productive language, but is not one of the most popular languages and this can make hiring a little difficult.

-Since this project is just a challenge, the negative impacts does not apply.
+Since this project is just a challenge, the negative hiring impacts does not apply.

 #### Don't know Elixir?